lizmat/raku-all-modules/github/p6-css/CSS-Declarations-p6/README.md

     $css.background-image = $css.info("background-image").default;
     say ~$css; # ""

+## Deleting properties

+Properties can be deleted via the `delete` method, or by assigning the property to `Nil`:

+    my CSS::Declarations $css .= new: :style("background-position:top left; border-top-color:red; border-bottom-color: green; color: blue");
+    # delete background position
+    $css.background-position = Nil;
+    # delete all border colors
+    $css.delete: "border-color";

 ## Inheritance

 A child class can inherit from one or more parent classes.
 This follows CSS standards: